exercism/fsharp/exercises/practice/protein-translation/.approaches/unfold/content.md

 ### Step-by-step execution

-Let's run through the `Seq.unfold` calls to get a better feel for it working as intended:
+Let's run through the `List.unfold` calls to get a better feel for it working as intended:

 | Remaining RNA | Lambda return                   | Return values                                   |
 | ------------- | ------------------------------- | ----------------------------------------------- |